 .
 He is also Associate Editor of Advertising & Society Quarterly

 , a journal focused on the role of advertising in society, culture, history, and the economy.
 Before Duke, Ed was a lecturer in the Media Studies Program at the University of California, Berkeley.

 Ed examines the cultural, social, and political implications of advertising and media in society.
 His research focuses on the persuasive techniques and technologies that the advertising, marketing, and media industries use to represent and shape various identities and communities.
 He takes a transnational and critical-cultural approach using industry-based ethnographic research, in-depth interviews with practitioners, trade press materials, discourse analysis, and historical/archival research.

-Ed earned his Ph.D. in Communication Studies from the University of Michigan.
-He also holds an MA in International and Intercultural Communication from the University of Denver.
-He completed his undergraduate studies in international relations and French at Michigan State University.
+Ed completed his Ph.D. in the Department of Communication & Media at the University of Michigan.
+He holds a Master's degree in International and Intercultural Communication from the University of Denver as well as a Bachelor's degree in International Relations and French from Michigan State University.

 Current Appointments & Affiliations

 Some information on this profile has been compiled automatically from Duke databases and external sources.
 (Our About page explains how this works.)
 If you see a problem with the information, please write to Scholars@Duke and let us know.
 We will reply promptly.